hackclub/winter/Tanishqupmanu.md

 Finally, we will test the drone to ensure that everything is working correctly.
 This will involve turning on the drone and using a remote control to move it through the air.
 If everything seems to be working properly, we can start using our drone for flights.

 In conclusion, building a drone presents an exciting opportunity to apply my skills and knowledge to create a device that can perform a wide range of tasks and functions.
-The prospect of designing and building a machine that can fly and perform various tasks is incredibly rewarding, and I am excited to be a part of this process.
+The prospect of designing and building a machine that can fly and perform various tasks is incredibly rewarding, and I am excited to be a part of this process.This drone is a successor to the previous drone that was presented at EPOCH India.
+It boasts a range of new, advanced features and is equipped with an array of sensors that enable it to perform a variety of tasks.
+Additionally, it has been designed with an emphasis on safety, making it a reliable and secure choice for various applications.
 ## Budget

 | Product         | Supplier/Link                         | Cost   |